 I can sympathise with this, having cut my pyro teeth on back garden displays when I got into pyro.
 But I’ve also witnessed firework malfunctions in the back garden, some of which could have resulted in injuries to myself or other firers if we hadn’t been protected.
 So speaking from experience, you really do need to overcome any resistance to wearing PPE.
 With good PPE on, you can withstand quite a lot in terms of fallout, sparks, flames and other problems, taking it all in your stride.

 Ironically, most of your audience is more likely to respect you if you’re fully kitted out.
 It shows you’re responsible and serious about not blowing up either yourself or your family.
 And believe me when I say, back garden fireworks always feel more powerful when the person firing them is kitted out in PPE.

 Note: For public shows, insured shows or firing professionally, PPE should be considered mandatory (and legally is in some cases).

 What about remotely fired shows?

 If you’re firing remotely using a firing system then you’re highly likely to be at a similar distance away from the live fireworks as your audience.
 In such cases you would think PPE isn’t required.
 But… what is your “Plan B” in case something doesn’t fire?
 If you plan to hand light a non-starting firework then you should be wearing the same PPE – or have it to hand – as if you were hand firing.

 What about if you have to go into the fireworks area, for example to put out a fire, or if your cabling needs adjusting or re-attached?

 Also, think about clearing up.
 There are potential hazards when clearing your site including the possibility of a part-fired barrage re-starting or cake carcasses on fire.

-Our advice therefore is that whilst you don’t need a helmet, goggles and the likes when pressing buttons at the spectator distance, you should still have PPE available in case of problems and for the after show clear-up.
+My advice therefore is that whilst you don’t need a helmet, goggles and the likes on when pressing buttons at the spectator distance, you should still have PPE available in case of problems and for the after show clear-up.